SFITDelivery/SFITDelivery-KnowledgeHub/README.md

 - **Best Practices**: Curated methodologies and strategies for optimizing Salesforce DevOps and delivery management processes.
 - **Community Contributions**: Contributions from experts and practitioners in the field, enriching the repository with diverse perspectives and innovative solutions.

-## Why Docusaurus 2?
-We have chosen Docusaurus 2 for its simplicity, ease of use, and capability to support versioned documentation.
-Docusaurus 2 allows us to:

-- Create a visually appealing, easy-to-navigate documentation website.
-- Manage content versions effectively, ensuring that users always have access to the latest information as well as previous iterations.
-- Foster a collaborative environment where community members can contribute easily.

 ## Contributing
 We strongly encourage community contributions!
 Whether you're offering a code snippet, an article on best practices, or any other valuable insight, your input is highly appreciated.
 To contribute: